pmcgrenery/WxBrief/README.md

 ### **Structure Plane**

-The site will likely primarily be used on mobile and tablet devices, so it is primarily be designed to operate on those platforms.
+The site will likely primarily be used on mobile and tablet devices, so it is primarily designed to operate on those platforms.

 The structure of the site follows standard conventions.
 Each page has the same basic structure: